 - Complete weekly assignments or activities

 Instructor Kelly Czarnecki will monitor discussion boards regularly during the four-week period, lead group discussions, and will also answer individual questions.
 All interaction will take place on the eCourse site, which will be available 24 hours a day, 7 days a week.
-It's recommended that students log into the site on October 7 or within a few days for an overview of the content and to begin the first lesson.
+It's recommended that students log into the site on the first day of class or within a few days for an overview of the content and to begin the first lesson.

 About the Instructor